MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/usb-audio-not-playing.md

 ---
-title: USB audio not playing
+title: USB audio device not playing
 description: This article discusses the "Audio services not responding" error. ms.date: 10/27/2022
 ---

-# USB audio not playing
+# USB audio device not playing

 This article discusses the "Audio services not responding" error and USB audio device does not work in Windows 10 version 1703.